"

 • Do you like to travel or stay close to home?3

 While you may prefer one approach, it does not mean that the other alternatives are not useful or effective.
-There will be times in your education and professional life when you will not have the luxury of options.
-Having preferences can impact our ability to improve.
-They can become a crutch or an excuse not to attempt improving your skills.
 Revisiting the previous example, you may be a wonderful communicator in a small group setting.
 However, that doesn’t mean you cannot practice and improve your public speaking skills.
 As you evaluate your strengths, weaknesses, and preferences, do you recognize areas of improvement or situations in which you can experience growth?

 As you consider what “achieving success” means to you, creating opportunities and making choices that are in alignment with your likes and dislikes can lead to greater satisfaction and enjoyment.
-As you reflect on your “ideal future” consider the ways in which your academic choices, including pursuing a 2 or 4 year degree, your major or plan of study, even the cost of your education are in support of your preferences and overall life satisfaction.4
+As you reflect on your “ideal future” consider how your academic choices, including pursuing a two- or four-year degree, your major or plan of study, and even the cost of your education, are in support of your preferences and overall life satisfaction.4

 Career Development

-Career development describes a range of different practices.
+Career Development describes a range of different practices.
 According to Watts (n.d.), career development is the lifelong process of managing progression in learning and work.
-The quality of this process significantly determines the nature and quality of individuals’ lives: the person they become, the sense of purpose they have and the income at their disposal.
+The quality of this process significantly determines the nature and quality of individuals’ lives: the person they become, the sense of purpose they have, and the income at their disposal.
 It also determines the social and economic contribution they make to the communities and societies of which they are part.
-Career Development begins when we are very young and are exposed to many different jobs and professions in our everyday life.
-It is being discussed within the context of this chapter because it is directly linked to your educational goals and objectives.
+Career Development begins when we are very young and are exposed to many different jobs and professions in our everyday life, and it is discussed within the context of this chapter because it is directly linked to your educational goals and objectives.

-An essential aspect of career development is the identification of personal preferences (discussed above) and acquired skills.
-Throughout your education, it is very likely that you will encounter courses or subject matter that are just not that interesting to you.
+An essential aspect of career development is the identification of personal preferences and acquired skills.
+Throughout your education, you will likely encounter courses or subject matter that are not that interesting to you.
 As a result, you may sense your motivation waning and fail to see the value in that particular area of study.
-This challenge presents many opportunities for growth.
+This challenge presents many growth opportunities.
 It is important to reflect on why you aren’t enjoying the class and then make a decision in light of that awareness.
-You may decide to change your major as a result, you may decide you need to develop increased skills in order to master the material or you may develop a further understanding about how you learn and what aspects of learning are most enjoyable to you.
-This is all essential in the career development process.
+You may decide to change your major, as a result, you may decide you need to develop skills to master the material, or you may decide that you need to develop a further understanding of how you learn and what aspects of learning are most enjoyable to you.
+This is essential in the career development process.

-Additionally, when you sense your motivation waning consider this: employers are looking for job applicants who have transferable or “soft skills” which will enable them to be successful in a variety of fields.
-So while you may not feel as if specific course material is applicable to your future job or major or area of interest, the soft skills that you are developing will always be relevant.
+Additionally, when you sense your motivation waning, consider this: employers are looking for job applicants who have transferable or “durable skills” that will enable them to be successful in a variety of fields.
+While you may not feel as if the specific course material applies to your future job, major, or area of interest, the durable skills that you are developing will always be relevant.

 • Strong time management